Bounding deformation spaces of Kleinian groups with two generators: Faithful representations of the braid group on three strands

 is faithful, where $ B_3 $ is the 3-strand braid group and $ \rho $ is the reduced Burau representation (defined below).
-They proved that these specialised Burau representations are faithful outside the annulus $ 3 - 2\sqrt{2} \leq \abs{\mu} \leq 3 + 2\sqrt{2} $, and they conjectured \cite[Conjecture 3]{mgov24} that this bound may be improved to the exterior of the annulus
+They proved that these specialised Burau representations are faithful for all $t\in \C^*$ outside the annulus $ 3 - 2\sqrt{2} \leq \abs{\mu} \leq 3 + 2\sqrt{2} $, and they conjectured \autocite[Conjecture 3]{mgov24} that this bound may be improved to the exterior of the annulus

 In this section, we will prove their conjecture and in fact give much tighter bounds on the faithfulness (\cref{cor:full_bound}).

 We first introduce the relevant objects from the theory of braid groups.
 Let $ B_3 $ denote the 3-strand braid group, and let $ \sigma_1, \sigma_2 $ be the standard Artin generators, so